IBMPredictiveAnalytics/STATS_INEQUALITY/Readme.md

 # STATS INEQUALITY
 ## Various inequality measures for a variable distribution
- This command computes up to seven inequality measures, in
+ This command computes up to seven inequality measures, including the Gini coefficient, for a variable.
+Confidence intervals are available for Gini coefficients.
+Split files are supported, making group comparisons easy.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions